mathbarc/mathbarc.github.io/_posts/2022-08-15-kinectv2-opencv-openni2.md

 # What is Kinect?

-Kinect is a moviment sensor develop for use on Xbox 360 and Xbox One by Prime Sense in a colaboration with Microsoft.
+Kinect is a movement sensor developed for use on Xbox 360 and Xbox One by Prime Sense in a collaboration with Microsoft.
 The device contains microphones, RGB cameras, infrared emissors and a monocromátic CMOS sensor for sampling infrared.
 By calibrating the infrared emissor and CMOS sensor it is possible to obtain depth maps and reconstruct the scene.

-The device was created as a natural interface for users to interact with video games without the need for fisical controllers.
+The device was created as a natural interface for users to interact with video games without the need for physical controllers.
 It is capable to detect pose of up to 4 people simultaneously.

 In this article are the steps necessary to access Kinect data using OpenCV on Linux.